marcoscgdev/EasyLicensesDialog/README.md

 Edit the [licenses.html](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/html%20file) file and include it into your _assets_ folder.
 Is **very important** that this file has the same name as here!

 ####Step 3:
-Whenever you want to show the Easy Licenses Dialog, you can do it by following this:
+If you want to show the Easy Licenses Dialog, you can follow this snippet:

 ```java
 EasyLicensesDialog easyLicensesDialog = new EasyLicensesDialog(this);